AveryUALibrary/Godot-Cookbook/content/intro.md

+# Welcome

-# Welcome to the University of Alabama Libraries' Godot Cookbook!
+## The University of Alabama Libraries' Godot Cookbook

 This cookbook is a collection of recipes for using the [Godot](https://godotengine.org/) game engine.
 It is intended to be a living document, and will be updated as new recipes are added.